Call us in Kirkland: 425-222-2841

 Geriatric dentistry in Kirkland is specialized dental care for older adults.
 As we age, conditions like dry mouth, gum disease, tooth loss, and wear on teeth are more common and often require specific care and attention.

 At our dental office, we provide personalized treatment for seniors to help maintain comfort, function, and overall health.
+Benefits of our services:

 • Prevent tooth loss and maintains function